Sienna Miller Opens Up About The “Public Heartbreak” Of The Jude Law Nanny Scandal

-Brit stars Sienna Miller and Jude Law were once one of the hottest celebrity couples in Hollywood, their romantic relationship dominating the pop culture conversation.
-After a year of dating in the mid2000s, however, the headlines about their love life quickly shifted as word spread about Law’s secret affair with their nanny, completely altering the course of their relationship.
+Sienna Miller and Jude Law were once one of the hottest celebrity couples in Hollywood, their romantic relationship dominating the pop culture conversation.
+After a year of dating in the mid 2000s, however, the headlines about their love life quickly shifted as word spread about Law’s secret affair with their nanny, completely altering the course of their relationship.
 More than a decade later, Miller still can’t shake the dark feelings from that period of her life — the scandal changed her forever.

 The pair first met in 2003 on the set of the romantic dramedy Alfie, in which Miller starred as one of the many women that Law’s serial dater character encountered in the plot.
 They hit it off during filming, and by the time the film was released a year later, Miller and Law were engaged.
 Things were smooth sailing for awhile until the actress (and the rest of the world) discovered that Law had been in an entanglement with his children's nanny, Daisy Wright.